keu/docs/astro/cli/overview.md

 ---
-sidebar_label: 'CLI Command Reference'
+sidebar_label: 'Overview'
-title: 'Astro CLI Command Reference'
+title: 'Astro CLI'
 id: overview
 description: Learn about every command that you can run with the Astro CLI.
 ---